Second TV Commercial Features Ex-Blue Demon Stars Richardson, Simmons, Hunter

 Bradley helped head coach Oliver Purnell guide the Blue Demons through the 2010-11 season while mentoring BIG EAST All-Rookie Team honorees Cleveland Melvin and Brandon Young.
 Melvin was also named the BIG EAST Rookie of the Year for the first major BIG EAST award by a DePaul player.

 The 2011-12 campaign saw continued improvement as the Blue Demons trended upward in victories, points per game and steals per game.
 DePaul's 74.1 scoring average was its highest mark since the 1994-95 season while the 7.9 steals per game were the most since the 2002-03 campaign.
 DePaul put together the longest winning streak in nearly a decade in 2012-13 and increased its steal total to 8.3 per game.
+The 2013-14 season saw Billy Garrett Jr. earn the BIG EAST Rookie of the Year award as the Blue Demons finish the season strong by knocking off Georgetown in the first round of the BIG EAST Tournament.

 Prior to arriving at DePaul, he spent the previous seven seasons as the associate head coach under Purnell at Clemson.
 His impact on the Clemson program saw the Tigers rank among national defensive leaders on an annual basis and he is credited with helping implement the high-pressure defensive schemes that characterized Purnell-coached teams.
 In each of the final six seasons, Clemson was ranked among the nation's leaders in steals per game.
 The 2004-05 and 2007-08 squads were the only teams to rank in the top 20 in the nation in blocked shots and steals while the 2008-09 team went one step further to finish in the top 10 in both categories.